dendronhq/dendron-site/vault/careers.senior-webdev.md

 We're looking for engineers that can build out our feature set across multiple platforms and form factors.
 Help us build the IDE for general knowledge.
 We're looking for a partner that is passionate about knowledge management and that can help us shape how it should be done moving forward.

 ## What you'll do
-- Build Dendron's frontend for desktops, browsers, and alternative form factors (eg. browser extension, CLI, etc)
+- Build Dendron's frontend for desktops, browsers, and alternative form factors (eg. browser extension, CLI, etc.)
-- Take full ownership of Dendron's client architecture (design system, style guide, build process, etc)
+- Take full ownership of Dendron's client architecture (design system, style guide, build process, etc.)
 - Participate and set the norms in a remote first, open source, docs first culture

 ## Who you are